 In Las Vegas, water peddlers often encourage sun-weary tourists to buy discounted bottled water by chanting, “don’t let dehydration ruin your vacation.”
 The poetic salespeople have a point.
 Dehydration can ruin your vacation – but only if you let it.

-“The normal body temperature is 37 degrees Celsius,” says St. John Ambulance trainer Richard Solowski.
+“The normal Healthy Body temperature is 37 degrees Celsius,” says St. John Ambulance trainer Richard Solowski.
 “If it goes three degrees higher, you’ll get heat stroke.”

 The symptoms can include hot, dry, flushed skin, noisy breathing, restlessness, headache, fatigue, “bouncing” veins, dizziness, nausea, vomiting, convulsions and unconsciousness.
 Fortunately, the serious effects can be prevented or alleviated by quick action.